-AICL operates with a structure of the main Board of Directors (the "Board" or "Board of Directors") and two Committees.
+AICL operates with a corporate governance structure consisting of the main Board of Directors (the "Board" or "Board of Directors").
 The Company's Board is responsible for overseeing, controlling and directing the activities of the Company.
 The Board retains primary responsibility for corporate governance within the Company at all times.
 Senior Management at outsourced service providers also plays an important role in ensuring effective governance.

-During the year, the Board has comprised four Executive Directors, two of whom are also Directors of other entities in the Arch Group, and one independent Non-Executive Director.
-Two of the Executive Directors are employees of AICL's insurance manager, Artex.
-The Board of Directors as at 31 December 2020 is as follows:
+During the year, the Board has comprised four Executive Directors, three of whom are employees of entities of the Arch Group, and one independent Non-Executive Director.
+One of the Executive Directors was an employee of AICL's insurance manager, Artex.
+The Board of Directors as at 31 December 2022 was as follows:

 - William Soares

-- Amy Smith (appointed 9 April 2020)
+- Amy Smith

 - Katja Spindler

-- Paul Cole

-- Michael Feetham (Independent Non-Executive)

-Maamoun Rajeh resigned from the Board on 9 April 2020.
+Marcus Hayday resigned from the Board on 9 December 2022.